JohnSwan1503/bank-transactions-analysis/README.md

 <sup>_Create an **accounts** table.
 Include a stored generated column **starting_balance** based on the account type and constrain the **created_on** date to not be before Jan-1, 2020._</sup>

 Now that I had a place to hold the accounts and their types, I could start thinking about how I wanted to define the transaction and account balance rules for the bank.
 I created two new types to define the penalties:
- - `ruleType` to label if it is an account activty penalty or an account balance penalty and
+ - `ruletype` to label if it is an account activty penalty or an account balance penalty and
- - `feeType` to store the limit (or `rule_value`) and the `fee` to pay if that limit is violated
+ - `feetype` to store the limit (or `rule_value`) and the `fee` to pay if that limit is violated
    - For account `balance` rules, the `feeType.rule_value` defines the minimum account balance
    - For account `activity` penalties,
      - a negative `feeType.rule_value` indicates an account inactivity fee